RazTheGoon/Kingdom1/ReadMe.md

 ![S](Images/ThatsBetter.png)

 That’s much better!
-We found a full OpenVPN key.
-With a little research about OpenVPN keys I find that I can copy this text directly into a file with the extension .ovpn and connect to the range using the command ``sudo openvpn <filenamehere>.ovpn``
+A full OpenVPN key, and with a little research about OpenVPN keys (opening my Try Hack Me key in vim) I find that I can copy this text directly into a file with the extension `.ovpn` and connect to the range using the command ``sudo openvpn <filenamehere>.ovpn``

 #### ***90s hacker voice*** Im in.
 ![S](Images/ImIn.png)